oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/_index.md

 The Oracle WebLogic Server Kubernetes Operator is an adapter to integrate WebLogic Server and Kubernetes, allowing Kubernetes to serve as a container infrastructure hosting WLS instances.
 The operator runs as a Kubernetes Pod and stands ready to perform actions related to running WLS on Kubernetes.

 Kubernetes Operators use [Helm](https://helm.sh/) to manage Kubernetes applications.
-Use the configuration file in `~/azure/weblogic-on-aks/cluster-admin-role.yaml` to grant Helm service account with permission to install the operator.
-The following is the content of `cluster-admin-role.yaml`:
+Use the configuration file in `~/azure/weblogic-on-aks/cluster-admin-role.yaml` to grant the Helm service account with the permission to install the operator.
+The following are the contents of `cluster-admin-role.yaml`:

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1